gardener/landscaper/docs/technical/profiling.md

 An automatic heap dump is written into a set of secrets, consisting of a base secret with some meta data and several data secrets containing the byte data of the heap dump.

-The base secret is stored in the same namespace as the corresponding pob.
+The base secret is stored in the same namespace as the corresponding pod.
 Its name is as follows for the different
 pods:

 - Landscaper main pod with Installation and Execution controllers: main-landscaper-heap